alisamirali/alisamirali/README.md

 ## 🚀 About Me
-📌 I am a front-end developer with a passion for creating engaging web experiences.
+📌 I am a Frontend Developer with a passion for creating engaging web experiences.
 I specialize in React.js, Next.js, Angular, and Svelte.

 ⚡ I am always looking to stay up-to-date on the latest technologies and techniques.
 So I can develop the best solutions for my clients.
 I am also an avid learner who loves to take on new challenges and explore different problem-solving approaches.